kdeldycke/awesome-falsehood/README.md

 ### Data Structures

-Data models and structures generic enough to cover and addresses most of the falsehoods are also welcome in this page.
+Data models and structures generic enough to cover and address most of the falsehoods are also welcome in this page.